rh-cssre/glitchtip-frontend/src/sdk-docs/react-native.md

 - configure the SDK for the supplied DSN in your _index.js/App.js_ files
 - store build credentials in _ios/sentry.properties_ and _android/sentry.properties_.

-To see what is happening during linking you can refer to [_Manual Setup_]({%- link _documentation/clients/react-native/manual-setup.md -%}) which will give you all the details.

-Note that we only support `react-native >= 0.38` at the moment.

 ## Client Configuration

 When you run `react-native link` we will automatically update your _index.ios.js_ / _index.android.js_ with the following changes: